pivotal/docs-tap/scc/dockerfile-based-builds.hbs.md

           - use
     ```

-3. Binding the role to an actor (ServiceAccount as instructed in [Set up
+3. Binding the role to an actor, ServiceAccount, as instructed in [Set up
-   developer namespaces to use installed packages ](../set-up-namespaces.hbs.md)):
+   developer namespaces to use installed packages ](../set-up-namespaces.hbs.md):

     ```yaml
     apiVersion: rbac.authorization.k8s.io/v1